Death and the Compass (film): Home media release

 The making of the soundtrack is discussed in a conversation between Cox and Wool on the DVD release.

 This also includes a 1976 original film short titled Spiderweb, which is another interpretation of the same Borges short story.
 National Film School graduate Paul Miller made the 33 minute drama using actor Nigel Hawthorne in one of his first screen roles.

 Reception

-Death and the Compass holds an approval rating of 17% on review aggregator Rotten Tomatoes.
+On the review aggregator website Rotten Tomatoes, 17% of 6 critics' reviews are positive.